History of Sikhism: Sikhs attack Nader Shah

 Afsharids.
 Nadir Shah.
 As king, AH 1148-1160, AD 1736-1747.
 AR Double-Rupi (26.5mm, 22.96 g, 9h).
 Lahore mint.
 Dated AH 1152 (AD 1739–40).
 Near EF.

 In 1739 Nader Shah of the Turkic Afsharid dynasty invaded and looted the treasury of the Indian subcontinent.
 Nader Shah killed more than 100,000 people in Delhi and carried off all of the gold and valuables.
 He added to his caravan hundreds of elephants and horses, along with thousands of young women and Indian artisans.
 When Kapur Singh learned of this, he decided to warn Nader Shah that if not the local rulers, then the Sikhs would protect the innocent women of Muslims and Hindus from being sold as slaves.
 While crossing The river Chenab, the Sikhs attacked the rear end of the caravan, freed many of the women, freed the artisans, and recovered part of the treasure.

 Sikhs kill Massa Rangar

 Massa Ranghar, the Mughal official, had seized Amritsar.
 While smoking and drinking in the Harmandir Sahib, he watched the dances of nautch girls.
 The Sikhs who had moved to Bikaner, a desert region, for safety, were outraged to hear of this desecration.
 In 1740 Sukha Singh and Mehtab Singh, went to Amritsar disguised as revenue collectors.
 They tied their horses outside, walked straight into the Harmandir Sahib, cut off his head, and took it with them.
-It was a lesson for the ruler that no tyrant would go unpunished.